bushrascode/CKAD-Exercises/1-app-design-and-build/b. pod-design.md

 </details>

-**7. Show all revisions of the deployment and revert it to a working one**
+**7. Show all revisions of the deployment and revert it to a working one.**

 <details><summary>Solution</summary>
 <p>